Hearing test - ABR latencies

 Referral: Not required

-Waiting time for the result: Result available immediately after the test.
+Waiting time for results: Results available immediately after the test.

 Preparation

-• During the examination, silence is required, the examinee cannot chew or swallow, and has his eyes closed to reduce visual stimuli.
+- During the examination, silence is required, the subject cannot chew or swallow, and the eyes are closed to reduce visual stimuli.

-• In young children, the examination is usually performed after feeding, while the child is asleep:
+- In young children, the examination is most often performed after feeding, while they are sleeping :

-1) In the nighttime hours or early in the morning before the examination (before the traditional hour of getting up), it is necessary to wake the child and not allow him/her to fall asleep again until arriving at the laboratory so that at the hour of examination the child is sleepy and tired.
+1) During the night or early morning hours before the examination (before the usual waking time), it is necessary to wake the child and not allow them to fall asleep again until they arrive at the examination room, so that the child is sleepy and tired at the time of the examination.

-2) The child should be lightly hungry on arrival at the examination, e.g. the child eats the last meal in the evening and then only in the morning at the laboratory before falling asleep.
+2) The child should be slightly hungry upon arrival for the examination.
+For example, the child should eat their last meal in the evening and then again in the morning in the examination room before falling asleep.

-Feeding the child just before the examination increases the child's chances of falling asleep faster.
+Feeding the child just before the examination increases the chances of falling asleep faster.

 Description of the study

-The test evaluates the functioning of the auditory pathway down to the level of the brainstem by assessing the V-wave (significant for the proper functioning of the auditory pathway).
+The test assesses the functioning of the auditory pathway down to the brainstem by assessing the V wave (critical for proper auditory pathway function).

-Three electrodes are placed on the patient's head - an active electrode on the forehead, two electrodes on the mastoid process of both ears.
-Earphones are placed in the ear canals to emit a crackle or tone.
-A computer records the responses, averaging the electrical potential values, and records the results.
+Three electrodes are placed on the patient's head: an active electrode on the forehead and two electrodes on the mastoid processes of both ears.
+Earphones are placed in the ear canals, emitting clicks or tones.
+A computer records the responses, averaging the electrical potential values, and saves the results.